gwen001/DataExtractor/README.md

 # Help

-A click on any "Apply changes" button will save all your settings.
+- A single click on any "Apply changes" button will save all your settings

 - Settings / Follow scope rules:
 do not parse out of scope urls as defined in the target scope tab